 Skip to main content

-The Answering Machine Detection (/voice-gateway/references/verbs/amd) feature can be enabled on outbound calls to provide an indication of whether a call has been answered by a person or a machine.
+The Answering Machine Detection feature can be enabled on outbound calls to provide an indication of whether a call has been answered by a person or a machine.
 To use this feature, provide the amd property in a dial verb.
 In this example, the Answering Machine Detection feature is activated as soon as the call is answered, and later sends a webhook to amd to determine if a human or a machine has answered the call.

 {